Président-directeur général (France): History

 In France, the creation of the position of PDG dates to the Vichy Regime, who reformed the law of 1867 on the operation of sociétés anonymes by reinforcing the personal responsibility of the chairman of the board of directors (law of September 18, 1940) and especially by creating the function of président-directeur général, who assumes authority in the company by mixing the control functions of the president and the functions of general management, replacing the former chair of the board with a generally honorific role (Laws of November 16, 1940 and March 4, 1943).
 The PDG must be a physical person and is declared a "commerçant" - "trader" and therefore financially liable under the law of November 1940.

 Appointment and dismissal of the président-directeur général

-The PDG is appointed and dismissed by the board of directors, he or she is revocable "ad nutum" - that is to say at any time and without cause.
+The PDG is appointed and dismissed by the board of directors, he or she can be dismissed "ad nutum" - that is to say at any time and without cause.

 Nevertheless, jurisprudence sometimes grants compensation for the benefit of the unduly dismissed PDG.

-The "ad nutum" revocation prerogative recognized by the board of directors is sometimes mitigated by a so-called "golden parachute" clause included in the contract concluded between the company and its PDG, providing for automatic compensation in case of revocation.
+The "ad nutum" dismissal prerogative recognized by the board of directors is sometimes mitigated by a so-called "golden parachute" clause included in the contract concluded between the company and its PDG, providing for automatic compensation in case of dismissal.